2019 Conference Committee

 Visit her at her website: www.juliewright.com

 Technical At Large/FacilitiesDon Carey is the author of Bumpy Landings and Into The Wind.
 He has long been fascinated by human nature, and loves trying to understand the thoughts and motivations of those around him.
 That interest has served him well as he writes stories about his “imaginary friends.”
-Don currently lives in a small town outside Fort Worth, Texas with his wife and two daughters.
+Don currently lives with his family in Olathe, Kansas.
 His day job involves writing computer programs, which is almost the same as writing fiction, but with a lot more semicolons.
 You can find him on his website.

 Shanna Hovley works at a library, sits down to write about when she gets home, reads in her spare time, and listens to books in the car in-between.
 When she’s not slaving away at the computer, she’s hiking with her doggo and playing games with her friends and family.
 Although she frequently attends many writing conferences and conventions, she prefers helping in the background where she’s less likely to be cornered by a bear.
 She serves on the committee at both the Teen Writing Conference and Storymakers.
 Her greatest literary claim-to-fame is coming in third place at a Teen Writing Conference some years ago (she lost first and second place to bears).

 Assistant to the ChairsWendy Jessen loves yoga, Dr Pepper, devouring books, and changing her hair color.
 When she finds her focus, she writes a lot.
 She’s written over 600 articles and book reviews, and her debut nonfiction book for survivors of sexual abuse, Hope and Healing: A Survivor’s Faith-Based Perspective on Recovering from Sexual Abuse.You can find her on instagram as @wendyejessen, Twitter as @WendyJessen or on her website https://